 If you find it difficult to deal with writer’s block, using content Curation is a good strategy to fix yourself and get back into writing.

-The good thing about content Curation is that not only does it present you with content, it helps you to present some of the best value to your audience, while promoting the writers of those content and building a relationship with them in the process.
+The good thing about content curation is that not only does it present you with content, it gets you to present some of the best value to your audience, while promoting the writers of those content and building a relationship with them in the process.

 In turn, this will expose you to a new audience; get you some better traffic while building you some relationships you can leverage on in the future.